dine-j/Camera-From-The-Martian/README.md

 hexadecimal (via ASCII encoding) and then outputs them to a graphical representation of the rover’s pointing camera mechanism.

+## Aims

+* To explore the roles different widgets can have in a GUI;
+* To continue the exploration of GUI layouts that began in your first Code Dojo;
+* To employ simple event handlers and to understand the implications of Swing con- currency;
+* To understand how to layout and structure GUI code;
+* To solve basic problems in Java.

 ## Contributors

 * **Frederico Midolo**